luongch/holonow-server/README.md

     - this doesn't always update right away so some livestreams appear as live when they have already ended

 ## Things to do
-- [ ] make use of cache to avoid writing to the db everytime
 - [x] add table for authors that includes their profile pic
 - [x] add authentication
 - [x] add favorites for users